opinionstage/opinionstage-wordpress-plugin/readme.txt

 Tested up to: 4.3.1
 Stable tag: trunk

-Add a powerful & easy-to-use poll & quiz service to your site.
+Add a powerful & easy-to-use poll and quiz service.
 Create beautiful polls & quizzes that boost time on site and drive traffic to your site.

 == Description ==

-The Opinion Stage polls plug-in allows you to easily add polls & quizzes to your website or Facebook page.
+The Opinion Stage poll and quiz plug-in allows you to easily add polls & quizzes to your website or Facebook page.

 = Poll Examples: =

-For examples, checkout the <a href="http://www.opinionstage.com/showcase?o=wp35e8" target="_blank">Poll Showcase.</a>
+For poll examples, checkout the <a href="http://www.opinionstage.com/showcase?o=wp35e8" target="_blank">Poll Showcase.</a>

+= Quiz Examples: =

+For quiz examples, checkout the <a href="http://www.opinionstage.com/discovery?o=wp35e8" target="_blank">Quiz Showcase.</a>

 = Why Opinion Stage? =